alex210501/FlightSimulator/README.md

 - GET the name
 - GET the number of terminals

--> app.get('/airport/:name') and then redirected to '/'
+-> app.get('/airport/:airportid') and then redirected to '/'

-Where parametre will be the airport's name
+Where parameter will be the airport's name